An Insight into Security Code Review with LLMs: Capabilities, Obstacles, and Influential Factors: Results

 \subsubsection{Relationships between Factors and Responses}

-The odds ratio (OR) is commonly used to measure the relationships between explanatory and response variables~\citep{paul2021security, thongtanunam2017review, setia2016methodology}.
+The odds ratio (OR) is commonly used to measure the relationships between explanatory and response variables~\citep{paul2021security, thongtanunam2017review}.
 In this study, the OR represents the odds of LLM generating a better response in security code review versus not generating a better response.
 For categorical explanatory variables, the OR compares each category to a reference category.
-For interval variables, the OR reflects the effect of a one-unit increase in the explanatory variable.
-We utilized the \textit{summary} function of the \texttt{rms} package~\citep{harrell2017package} to calculate the OR for each factor (see Table~\ref{tbl:explanatory}).
+For interval variables, the OR reflects the effect of a one-unit increase in the explanatory variable. \black{We utilized the \textit{summary} function of the \texttt{rms} package~\citep{harrell2017package} and the \textit{confint} function to calculate the OR with its 95\% confidence interval for each factor.
+Additionally, average marginal effects (AME) were computed using the \textit{avg\_slopes} function of the \texttt{marginaleffects} package to facilitate a more granular interpretation of the predictors' influence.
+These results are all presented in Table~\ref{tbl:explanatory_gs} and Table~\ref{tbl:explanatory_ds}.
+Considering that the complex effects of non-linear and interaction terms cannot be displayed by a single odds ratio, we visualized their effects using predicted probability curves of the response variable (see Fig.~\ref{fig:tk_or_ds}, Fig.~\ref{fig:tk_or_gs} and Fig.~\ref{fig:cpt_inter_ds}), thus providing a more intuitive view of how these factors influence LLM performance.
+To further investigate the interaction effects, we used the \textit{emtrends} function from the \texttt{emmeans} package to calculate the simple slopes of `Token', `Position', and `Complexity' at different levels of security defect types.
+The detailed results are presented in Table~\ref{tbl:interaction}.}